 The NY State Legislature passed the Hero Act on April 20.
 If signed into law, the bill would authorize the State Labor and Health Departments to create an airborne infectious disease exposure prevention plan, which employers would have to adopt or establish a similar standard for their businesses.

-Final Rule to protect workers from exposure to SARS-CoV-2 (COVID-19) in the workplace was adopted on May 4, 2021 and contains four key deadlines for employers.
+Final Rule to protect workers from exposure to SARS-CoV-2 (COVID-19) in the workplace was revised to add two new temporary administrative orders to revise its mask requirements on August 13.
+The Final Rule contains four key deadlines for employers.
 Read the Final Rule.

 requires that “all employees shall be trained to follow the standards and requirements” of the state’s Safe Activities By Covered Entities During the COVID-19 Emergency